Glasgow-Nankai Partnership and Joint Graduate School

 University of Glasgow

-Founded in 1451, we are the fourth-oldest university in the English-speaking world, and are recognised today for our scholarship and ground-breaking research.
+Founded in 1451, we are the fourth-oldest university in the English-speaking world.
+Ranked 67th in the world in the QS World University Rankings 2020, we are recognised today for our scholarship and ground-breaking research with annual research income of more than £179 million.

 We are a member of the prestigious Russell Group of 24 leading UK research universities, and we are striving to change the world with our expertise.